Topological-numerical analysis of a two-dimensional discrete neuron model: Introduction

 With the increasing capabilities of contemporary computers, it is possible to apply more and more computationally demanding methods to the analysis of dynamical systems.
 Such methods may provide comprehensive overview of the dynamics on the one hand, and thorough insight into specific features of the system on the other hand.

 In this paper, we discuss an application of a computationally advanced method for the analysis of global dynamics of a system with many parameters.
-The method was originally introduced in \cite{Arai}, and now we considerably enhance it by introducing Finite Resolution Recurrence analysis, as explained below and in Section~\ref{sec:frr}.
-We apply this method to the two-dimensional discrete-time semi-dynamical system introduced in \cite{Chialvo} for modeling a single neuron.
+The method was originally introduced in \cite{Arai}, and now we enhance it by introducing Finite Resolution Recurrence (FRR) analysis, as explained in Section~\ref{sec:frr}.
+We apply this method to the two-dimensional discrete-time semi-dynamical system introduced by Chialvo in \cite{Chialvo} for modeling a single neuron.
 We describe this model in Section~\ref{sec:model}.